neethu-ms/bar-chart/README.md

 2. options

-   a.width should be provided in pixel ( width of the bar chart container).
+   a. width should be provided in pixel ( width of the bar chart container).
 It should be numeric.
-   b.height should be provided in pixel ( height of the bar chart container).
+   b. height should be provided in pixel ( height of the bar chart container).
 It should be numeric.
-   c.valuePosition - position of the value inside bar.
+   c. valuePosition - position of the value inside bar.
 It should be string ( can be "top", "bottom" or "center")
-   d.barColor - colors of individual bars.
+   d. barColor - colors of individual bars.
 It should be an array of strings
-   e.labelColor - color of  label(x and y).
+   e. labelColor - color of  label(x and y).
 It should be string.
-   f.barSpacing - space between the bars in px.
+   f. barSpacing - space between the bars in px.
 Should be numeric.
-   g.tickValues - values that should show tick.
+   g. tickValues - values that should show tick.
 Should be an array of numbers.
-   f.titleFontSize - font size of title.
+   f. titleFontSize - font size of title.
-   g.barTitle, xAxis, yAxis - title of bar diagaram, x axis and y axis respectively.
+   g. barTitle, xAxis, yAxis - title of bar diagaram, x axis and y axis respectively.
 All these should be string.
-   h.titleFontSize - font size of the title in px.
+   h. titleFontSize - font size of the title in px.
 Should be numeric.
-   i.titleColor - color of the bar title.
+   i. titleColor - color of the bar title.
 It should be string.
-   h.barLabels- Names of individual bars.
+   h. barLabels- Names of individual bars.
 It should be an array of string

       eg. options = {
         width: 700,